nealrs/wwalexa/readme.md

 3. Deploy this hot mess to Heroku and install this [buildpack](https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest) for FFmpeg.

-4. Point your Twilio number to `http://yourapp/begin_call`
+4. Point your Twilio number to `https://youapp.com/begin_call`.
+And optionally, set up a Mailgun route and forward incoming requests to `https://youapp.com/email`.

 5. Call yourself and record a test message for today.